AthenaDecisionSystems/athena-owl-core/README.md

 ## Code Overview

-The assistant itself is split into two parts:  The backend server which provides the REST APIs needed to manage assistant instances and conversations with them, and the frontend server which provides a default user experience for interacting with the backend.
+The agent itself is split into two parts:  The backend server which provides the REST APIs needed to manage agent instances and conversations with them, and the frontend server which provides a default user experience for interacting with the backend.
 Other servers such as a decision management server (BRMS server) and a vector data store for document access might also be running.
-Typically, these individual services are deployed as Docker images and can be run together to make a full assistant using Docker compose or a Kubernetes cluster.
+Typically, these individual services are deployed as Docker images and can be run together to make a full agent using Docker compose or a Kubernetes cluster.

-To make a new assistant, you use a declarative format in a YAML file to specify what makes the assistant unique:  The prompt, the tools it can call, the models and other services it uses.
-This minimizes the amount of programming you need to do to make a new assistant, and makes it possible for several assistants to easily co-exist together in an environment.
+To make a new agent, you use a declarative format in a YAML file to specify what makes the agent unique:  The prompt, the tools it can call, the models and other services it uses.
+This minimizes the amount of programming you need to do to make a new agent, and makes it possible for several agents to easily co-exist together in an environment.

 ### The Owl Backend